+a.
 4.06 Drugs

-- Manufacturing/Selling/Delivering Manufacturing, selling, delivering, or possessing with the intent to manufacture, sell, or deliver any substance identified as a controlled substance by North Carolina General Statutes, Chapter 90, Article 5 (North Carolina Controlled Substances Act). - b.
-Possession/Use Possessing or using any unauthorized substance identified as a controlled substance by North Carolina General Statutes, Chapter 90, Article 5 (North Carolina Controlled Substances Act). - c.
-Prescription Medication Misusing medically prescribed drugs. - d.
-Over-the-Counter Drugs Misusing over-the-counter drugs. - e.
-Huffing/Sniffing Huffing or sniffing any substance not intended for such use. - f.
-Paraphernalia Possessing drug paraphernalia, including, but not limited to, pipes, scales, bongs, blow tubes, and roach holders. - g.
-Driving Under the Influence Driving while impaired attributable in part or in whole to the use of drugs. - h.
-Public Intoxication Being intoxicated in public attributable in part or in whole to the use of drugs.
+- b.
+Manufacturing/Selling/Delivering Manufacturing, selling, delivering, or possessing with the intent to manufacture, sell, or deliver any substance identified as a controlled substance by North Carolina General Statutes, Chapter 90, Article 5 (North Carolina Controlled Substances Act).
+Minimum Sanction: See Appendix B Minimum Sanction: Expulsion - c.
+Possession/Use Possessing or using any unauthorized substance identified as a controlled substance by North Carolina General Statutes, Chapter 90, Article 5 (North Carolina Controlled Substances Act).
+Minimum Sanction: Suspension - d.
+Prescription Medication Misusing medically prescribed drugs.
+Minimum Sanction: Disciplinary Probation - e.
+Over-the-Counter Drugs Misusing over-the-counter drugs.
+Minimum Sanction: See Appendix B - f.
+Huffing/Sniffing Huffing or sniffing any substance not intended for such use.
+Minimum Sanction: Disciplinary Probation - g.
+Paraphernalia Possessing drug paraphernalia, including, but not limited to, pipes, scales, bongs, blow tubes, and roach holders.
+Minimum Sanction: Disciplinary Warning - h.
+Driving Under the Influence Driving while impaired attributable in part or in whole to the use of drugs.
+Minimum Sanction: Minimum Sanction: Disciplinary Probation

+Public Intoxication - Being intoxicated in public attributable in part or in whole to the use of drugs.
+Minimum Sanction: Minimum Sanction: Disciplinary Probation

-Substance Prohibited Conduct Educational Sanctions First Offense Disciplinary Probation (one calendar year) Educational Program(s) Program Service Fee (\$100.00) Random Drug Testing (6 months) Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction] Drugs Second or Subsequent Offense Progressively More Severe Sanctions, including Suspension or Expulsion Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction] 4.06c. - Manufacturing/Selling/Delivering First Offense Suspension Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction] Second Offense Expulsion Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction]
+Substance Prohibited Conduct Educational Sanctions Drugs First Offense Disciplinary Probation (one calendar year) Educational Program(s) Program Service Fee (\$100.00) Random Drug Testing (6 months) Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction] Second or Subsequent Offense Progressively More Severe Sanctions, including Suspension or Expulsion Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction] 4.06c. - Manufacturing/Selling/Delivering First Offense Suspension Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction] Second Offense Expulsion Notification of Parents/Guardians if under the Age of 21 [Considered a Record, Not a Sanction]